The Fujifilm X-Pro3 | Engaging in something different

 Nevertheless, I can’t hold back with a comment here either: Fujifilm officially says they chose the hidden display to encourage photographers to use the viewfinder more.
 Hmm, which X-Pro photographer used the LCD instead of the viewfinder by default?
 Did I miss something here?
 I would have guessed that 95% of all X-Pro shooters use the viewfinder for framing so far… or am I somehow naive?

 One should be careful with hasty conclusions, but Fujifilm seems to have found a solution for something that wasn’t a problem.
+Why don’t they just say that this way of folding down also has advantages and can only be implemented with a hidden display?
 Anyway…

-Apart from that, the display is great!
+Apart from that, the display of the X-Pro3 is great!
 It is foldable, has a touch functionality and from my point of view a very good resolution and colour fidelity.
-I think the way it folds down is very well implemented – partly of course a consequence of the hidden construction.
+I think the way it folds down is very well implemented – as mentioned before, partly of course a consequence of the hidden construction.
 It’s so easy and somehow natural to use that it’s a real pleasure.
 So, calm down, folks!

 Well, at least this one’s questionable fo me.
 And I want to emphasize that I come from a generation that grew up with these holders for the film package flaps, as you can see on the picture below.
 So, of course I had a smile on my face when I first saw it.